AlexandreYembo/webapi-nodejs-jwt/README.md

-# Example of REST API Using MongoDB, Node.js and JWT Authentication
+# Example of REST API using MongoDB, Node.js and JWT Authentication

 ### Technologies:
 - node.js;